abhay-vaidya/WeBWork/README.md

 ##### Register
 - Enter your valid student email address and password, click **_Register_**.
 - You will see a screen to ask you to input your first name, last name and student number to complete your registration process.
-- You wll see a pop-up window says **_Registration Successful_** after you have entered all the information properly when you register.
+- You will see a pop-up window says **_Registration Successful_** after you have entered all the information properly when you register.

 ##### Login
 - After you have registered successfully, you will be able to log in to the student dashboard using the same email address and password that you registered with